workkkfor2012/gemini-coder/README.md

 <p><img src="https://github.com/robertpiosik/CodeWebChat/raw/HEAD/packages/shared/src/media/demo.gif" alt="Walkthrough" /></p>

-## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Context</span>
+## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Context selection</span>

-While coding agents are
-Other tools try to "guess" what pieces of the codebase matter for the given task, often struggling to get it right.
-They workaround this by overloading context or making excessive number of API calls.

-CWC works differently:

-- **You select** which folders and files are relevant to the task
-- **You know** exactly how many tokens you have in the context

-The result?
-Unmatched in accuracy and cost AI assistance.

-> Too many tokens fighting for attention may _decrease_ performance due to being too "distracting", diffusing attention too broadly and decreasing a signal to noise ratio in the features. ~Andrej Karpathy
+Coding agents are designed to offload the burden of relevant context selection from the programmer.
+With today's advancements in LLMs capabilities, the technology is very successful in its work bringing undeniable gains in speed software development can be done.
+For some it is too fast too keep up though.
+Over time they lose confidence in their own knowledge about the codebase they work on, veryfing AI-suggested changes becomes challenging, bugs and unintended behaviors are much more likely to be introduced.

+CWC does not prompt-engineer its functionality and expects programmer to be constantly in the loop with the evolving codebase by requiring accurate context selectios to the task.

+This friction rewards in building mental model about the codebase, faster code generations and AI-related cost savings.

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>